oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

     ![Save kaggle-cookies.txt](./images/save-cookie-txt.png " ")

-## Task 4a: Load images to Object Storage

     When your cookie.txt file is locally stored, you can start the loading process.

-1. Open Cloud Shell
+4. Open Cloud Shell

     Return to your OCI console and open Cloud Shell.
 You can do it by clicking on **Developer tools** menu icon.
 From the list of available options, select **Cloud Shell**.